abpframework/abp/docs/en/UI/Blazor/Theming.md

 A theme is simply a Razor Class Library.

-### The Easy Way
+### The Easiest Way

-The easiest way to create a new theme is to copy the [Basic Theme Source Code](https://github.com/abpframework/abp/blob/dev/modules/basic-theme/src/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme) and customize it.
+The easiest way to create a new theme is copying the [Basic Theme Source Code](https://github.com/abpframework/abp/tree/dev/modules/basic-theme) and customizing it.

+{{if UI == "Blazor"}}
 Once you get a copy of the theme in your solution, remove the `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` NuGet package and reference to the local project.
+{{end}}

+{{if UI == "BlazorServer"}}
+Once you get a copy of the theme in your solution, remove `Volo.Abp.AspNetCore.Components.Server.BasicTheme` and `Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic` NuGet packages and add references to local projects.
+{{end}}

 ### Global Styles / Scripts